UniverseFly/Rectify-Artifact/README.md

 >   - Optional (b): NVIDIA GPU(s) with >30G memory (for Incoder-6.7B patch generation)
 >
 > Although it is recommended to run the artifact with NVIDIA GPUs for faster patch generation, it is not a requirement.
-> In this case, the CPU will be responsible for the patch generation.
+> When there is no GPU available, the CPU will be responsible for the patch generation.
 > In this artifact documentation, we only explain the CPU-only Docker-based pipeline for conciseness.
 > We encourage advanced readers who want to run the artifact with GPU support to check the [documentation](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/index.html) of NVIDIA Docker.

-# Before we start
+## Before we start

 Before we start, let's first make sure Docker is installed: [Installation Guide](https://docs.docker.com/engine/install/).